 Bottom line, homeostasis is essential to your wellbeing and health, when it’s out of whack, it can cause a lot of problems for you.

 What can cause a disruption in homeostasis or endocannabinoid deficiency?
 Oh honey, everything!!
 Viruses, germs, bacteria, environmental factors, hormones, stress, genetically modified foods, prescription medications, pollution, certain immunizations (my opinion only), basically anything that isn’t supposed to be in our bodies (5)

 Endocannabinoid deficiency has been linked to fibromyalgia, irritable bowl syndrome, migraines, chronic pain, chronic fatigue.
 As we know, these conditions don’t respond well to traditional treatment (prescriptions) and often you’ll hear things like, “it’s all in your head” or “well, let’s add this medication and see what happens.”
 This is where CBD has been a Godsend for many people.

-If you experience fatigue from CBD, you are more than likely taking too much.
-Email us at firstname.lastname@example.org for assistance.
+If you experience fatigue from CBD, you are more than likely taking too much at one time.

 What is the difference between THC free Broad Spectrum CBD oil and whole plant/full spectrum CBD oil?